awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

 ## Step 4: Create Your Amazon ECS Cluster and Service<a name="tutorials-ecs-ecr-codedeploy-cluster"></a>

 In this section, you create an Amazon ECS cluster and service where CodeDeploy routes traffic during deployment \(to an Amazon ECS cluster rather than EC2 instances\)\.
-To create your Amazon ECS service, you must use the subnet names and target group value you created with your load balancer to create your service\.
+To create your Amazon ECS service, you must use the subnet names, security group, and target group value you created with your load balancer to create your service\.

 **To create an Amazon ECS cluster**